Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 While sensation provides information, perception organizes and interprets it, influenced by cognitive processes.

-Cognitive processes that influence perception
+Cognitive processes influencing perception

 Several cognitive factors shape our perception of reality: